mikesturm/WORKING-LANYON-mikesturm.github.io/_posts/2015-12-25-how-do-you-do.md

 ---
 layout: post
-title: How Do *You* Do?
+title: How We Do
-subtitle: Whether or not you get things done depends on *how* you view the doing *and* the things.
+subtitle:
 categories: []
 tags: [productivity, gtd]
-description:
+description: Whether or not you get things done depends on how you view both the doing and the things.
 comments: true
 ---